 Many believe that a raw diet can help improve digestion and nutrient absorption.
 The main problem with low-quality pet food is the presence of artificial additives and grains, which makes it hard for some dogs to process.

 Since raw diets do not contain any fillers, dogs can easily digest what they eat.
-When they do, they absorb more nutrients and can experience less bloating and gas.
+This helps them get the nutrients they need without the unnecessary bloating and gas.

 Healthier Skin and a Shinier Coat